adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ### list of logs
 This is the list of possible logs, when no error occurs:

+0) `[LOG] you're using easy-samba version '...' from '...' branch.`: this log informs the user about the current `easy-samba` version.
+E.g.: `[LOG] you're using easy-samba version '1.0.0' from 'stable' branch.`.

 1) `[LOG] SAMBA server configuration process has started.`: this log informs the user that `easy-samba` has started.

 2) `[LOG] '/share/config.json' has been correctly loaded.`: this log informs the user that configuration file